 Job websites in Switzerland

-General jobs in Switzerland can be found on a number of websites, many of which advertise jobs in Switzerland for foreigners and in English:
+You can find general jobs in Switzerland on a number of websites, many of which advertise jobs in Switzerland for foreigners and in English:

 Specialist jobs in Switzerland